Feeling the Chill in Sapa

 Log Fires and Hot Wine

 We borrowed huge umbrellas to venture into town at lunchtimes and looked for the restaurants with log fires, just to keep warm!
 One day we sampled the hot wine – red wine, cinnamon, honey, apple and lemon.
-T tried the grog – rum, honey, cinnamon, honey and sugar (medicinal) and Ku had some local plum wine.
-Very warming and just what was required!
+T also tried the grog – rum, honey, cinnamon, honey and sugar (medicinal) and Ku had some local plum wine.
+It was indeed very warming and just what was required!
 To make matters worse, we believe the hotel staff thought we had stolen one of their umbrellas!
 Three different staff enquired after the elusive umbrella!
-It was quite obvious with our small backpacks we could not hide this umbrella!
+It was quite obvious with our small backpacks we could not hide the umbrella they were referring to!

 Snow Arrives in Sapa